PyThaiNLP/wisesight-sentiment/word-tokenization/README.md

+---
+SPDX-License-Identifier: CC0-1.0
+---

 # Wisesight Samples with Word Tokenization Label

 This directory contains samples of Thai social media text, tokenized by humans.
 These samples are randomly drawn from the full [Wisesight Sentiment Corpus](https://github.com/PyThaiNLP/wisesight-sentiment).

 For `wisesight-160`, we drawn 40 samples for each label.
 And 250 samples each for `wisesight-1000`.